azutoolkit/cql/docs/Cql/Delete.md

 ---
-title: "Cql::Delete"
+title: "CQL::Delete"
 ---

-# class Cql::Delete
+# class CQL::Delete

 `Reference` < `Object`

-The `Cql::Delete` class represents a SQL `DELETE` query.
+The `CQL::Delete` class represents a SQL `DELETE` query.
 It provides methods to construct and execute delete queries.

 ## Example: Deleting a Record